Niangmodou/CelebScan-ReactJS/README.md

 is displayed onto the app.
 A name and a percent accuracy is also returned and displayed.

-A possible improvement that may be added to this app is a facial recignition box is displayed onto the returned image.
+A possible improvement to this app is a facial recignition box may be added that displays onto the returned image.

 There are a total of five components within this app:
 - The Header